-Time series datasets are a container for individual data points.
-All data points within a time series dataset share the same data type, they share the same set of fields.
+Time series datasets act as containers for data points.
+All data points in a dataset share the same type and fields.

-Additionally all time series datasets share a few common fields.
-One of those, the time field enables you to perform time-based data queries on a dataset.
+Additionally, all time series datasets include a few common fields.
+One of these fields, the time field, allows you to perform time-based data queries on a dataset.

 Listing datasets

-You can use your Tilebox Python client instance to access the datasets available to you.
-For example, to access a dataset called dataset in a dataset group called some, you can use the following code.
+You can use your client instance to access the datasets available to you.
+For example, to access the sentinel1_sar dataset in the open_data.copernicus dataset group, use the following code.

-Tip: if you’re using an IDE or an interactive environment with auto-complete you can use it on your client instance to discover the datasets that are available to you.
+If you’re using an IDE or an interactive environment with auto-complete, you can use it on your client instance to discover the datasets available to you.
 Type client. and trigger auto-complete after the dot to do so.

-While the actual data fields between data points of different time series datasets can vary greatly, there are common fields that all time series datasets share.
+While the specific data fields between different time series datasets can vary, there are common fields that all time series datasets share.

 time